sony/esstra/README.md

 **ESSTRA Link** performs post-linking analysis to inspect and optimize the metadata merged by the linker.

-**ESSTRA Utility** allows users to access the metadata.
+**The ESSTRA Utility** allows users to access the metadata.
 For example, you can update the metadata using license information detected from the source files, delete some or all of the metadata, output the metadata to the console, or pass it to other SCA (Software Composition Analysis) tools.